Kachi-Awaji/GIT-intro/Lesson-3.md

 ## Creating a repository
 __Git__ uses what we call "repositories" to store information about your project's changes.
 This "repository" is a special folder __Git__ creates in your project folder, when __Git__ is initialized.
 Repositories are sometimes called 'repos'.

-To create a git repository, in the terminal, type
+To create a __Git__ repository, in the terminal, type

 `git init`

 ![pwd in git bash](./images/22-GitInitialize.png)

-The terminal prints a message saying that a git repository has been initialized in your project folder.
+The terminal prints a message saying that a __Git__ repository has been initialized in your project folder.

-To see the git repo, type
+To see the __Git__ repo, type

 ` ls `

 ![pwd in git bash](./images/23-LsAfterGit.png)

 Wait... that didn't show anything.
-Where is the git repo?
+Where is the __Git__ repo?

 ### Command line arguments

 Some of the commands you use in the command line will let you add options.
 Options are like special effects on commands; they make them do something special.

 The regular 'ls' command only lists files that are not hidden.
 Windows allows you to hide files, so they do not show up by default.
-To view hidden file, you will type ls with an option '-a'.
+To view files that are hidden, you will type ls with an option '-a'.
 This will allow ls list all files in a folder, hidden files inclusive.

 ![pwd in git bash](./images/24-LsWithAoptio.png)